Godzilla: The Planet Eater

-Godzilla: The Planet Eater (ゴジラ星を喰う者, Gojira Hoshi wo Kū-mono) (Note: also known as Godzilla Part 3: The Planet Eater) is a 2018 Japanese computer-animated kaiju film directed by Kōbun Shizuno and Hiroyuki Seshita.
+Godzilla: The Planet Eater (ゴジラ星を喰う者, Gojira Hoshi o Kū-mono) (Note: also known as Godzilla Part 3: The Planet Eater) is a 2018 Japanese animated kaiju film directed by Kōbun Shizuno and Hiroyuki Seshita.
 Produced and animated by Toho Animation and Polygon Pictures, in association with Netflix, it is the 34th film in the Godzilla franchise, the 32nd Godzilla film produced by Toho, the final film in the franchise's anime trilogy, and the fourth film in the franchise's Reiwa era.
 (Note: Japan's Reiwa era began on May 1, 2019, however, Toho considers Shin Godzilla and the anime trilogy as part of the Reiwa era.)

 Godzilla: The Planet Eater concludes the narrative of the anime trilogy, taking place after the events of Godzilla: Planet of the Monsters and Godzilla: City on the Edge of Battle.
 The film follows humanity and their extraterrestrial allies, as they rely on Godzilla in order to defeat the planet destroyer, King Ghidorah.
 Godzilla: The Planet Eater was released theatrically in Japan on November 9, 2018, and was released worldwide on Netflix on January 9, 2019.